 Pennzoil Logo

-The Pennzoil logo stands out with its vibrant and thoughtful design, which is closely tied to the company’s history and operations.
+The Pennzoil logo stands out for its vibrant, thoughtful design, closely tied to the company’s history and operations.
 The name combines “Pennsylvania” and “Oil,” highlighting the brand’s origin and specialization in producing oils and lubricants.

-At the top of the logo is a red bell, reminiscent of the famous Liberty Bell — a symbolic figure in American history.
+At the top of the logo is a red bell, reminiscent of the famous Liberty Bell, a symbol of American history.
 The crack at the bottom of the bell adds uniqueness and links the image to the historical object.
-The red color imparts energy, confidence, and dynamism, reflecting the nature of the product.
+The red color imparts energy, confidence, and dynamism, reflecting the product’s nature.

-The name is rendered in a bold font with sharp outlines and a white border emphasizing each letter.
+The name is rendered in bold, with sharp outlines and a white border that emphasizes each letter.
 The pointed angles and the absence of traditional serifs give the text a modern and assertive look.
-The black color of the letters symbolizes stability and reliability, while the white border adds depth, enhancing readability.
+The black letters symbolize stability and reliability, while the white border adds depth, enhancing readability.

 The entire composition of the visual mark is enclosed in an oval frame of rich yellow.
 This bright shade is associated with energy, warmth, and motor oil, underscoring the company’s primary focus.
 The black outline completes the design, providing cohesion and visual clarity.